This site is protected by reCAPTCHA and the Google

 Union Pacific Railroad is North America's largest Class I and the principal operating company of Union Pacific Corp.
 The railroad operates 32,000 route miles in 23 states serving all major U.S. West Coast and Gulf Coast ports, and connecting with Canada's rail systems via an Eastport gateway in Idaho, and exchange points in Illinois, Minnesota and Wisconsin.
 Union Pacific Railroad is the only railroad to serve all six major gateways to Mexico.
-Principal officers are Lance Fritz, chairman, president and chief executive officer; Robert Knight, executive vice president and chief financial officer; Eric Butler, EVP, chief administrative officer and corporate secretary; Beth Whited, EVP and chief marketing officer; Rhonda Ferguson, EVP and chief legal officer; and Cameron Scott, EVP and chief operating officer.
+Principal officers are Lance Fritz, chairman, president and chief executive officer; Robert Knight, executive vice president and chief financial officer; Beth Whited, EVP and chief marketing officer; Rhonda Ferguson, EVP, chief legal officer and corporate secretary; Cameron Scott, EVP and chief operating officer; and Eric Butler, senior vice president.
 Union Pacific Railroad employs more than 45,000 people, serves 25,000 customers and generates annual operating revenue of about $20 billion.
 From 2000 through 2011, the railroad spent more than $31 billion on its network and operations to help enhance safety, reliability, efficiency and environmental sustainability.
 Rolling stock includes 8,200 locomotives and more than 74,000 rail cars.
 Major classification yards are located in Chicago; Houston and Fort Worth, Texas; Kansas City, Mo.; Livonia, La.; North Little Rock and Pine Bluff, Ark.; North Platte, Neb.; and Roseville and West Colton, Calif.
 Major intermodal terminals are located in the greater Chicago area; greater Los Angeles area; Dallas and Mesquite, Texas; Santa Teresa, N.M.; and Memphis, Tenn.
 Union Pacific Railroad's Business Portfolio The railroad's current traffic mix includes: agricultural products, such as whole and feed grains, fresh and frozen goods, and ethanol; automobiles and auto parts; chemicals, such as fertilizers, soda ash and crude oil; energy cargo, including coal; industrial products, such as steel, pipe, frac sand, military equipment, wind turbine components and lumber; and intermodal freight.
 Union Pacific Railroad is considered North America's largest auto carrier, the nation's largest hauler of chemicals and one of the largest intermodal carriers.
 In 2016, UP reported net income of $4.2 billion, or $5.07 per diluted share, compared with $4.8 billion, or $5.49 per diluted share in 2015.
 Operating revenue totaled $19.9 billion versus $21.8 billion in 2015 and operating income fell 10 percent to $7.3 billion.
 Also in 2016, freight revenue fell 9 percent to $18.6 billion, carloadings slipped 7 percent and UP's operating ratio rose 0.4 points to 63.5.

 Union Pacific Railroad's primary mission: to help link production and consumption points in the United States and across the world with a network that can deliver the energy, food, raw materials, and durable and consumer goods to support the nations' growth.
 On July 1, 2012, the railroad marked its 150th anniversary.
 On July 1, 1862, Abraham Lincoln signed the Pacific Railway Act, which created the original Union Pacific.